+Infection spreads through the environment via respiratory droplets, faecal-oral route, contact with skin and mucous membranes, or in some cases, saliva and urine.
+Thorough hand washing and drying is the key measure for both primary and secondary prevention.

+Hands of both adults and children should be washed according to WHO protocol, which is summarised below: [8-10]

+- running water (not hot) used to wet hands - liquid soap applied from dispenser, sufficient to cover all hand surfaces - thorough rub over entire hand surface(palms, backs of hands, between fingers and thumbs, nails)

+- rinse

-- Infection spreads through the environment via respiratory droplets, faecal-oral route, contact with skin and mucous membranes, or in some cases, saliva and urine.
-Thorough hand washing and drying is the key measure for both primary and secondary prevention. - Hands of both adults and children should be washed according to WHO protocol, which is summarised below: [8-10] - running water (not hot) used to wet hands - liquid soap applied from dispenser, sufficient to cover all hand surfaces - thorough rub over entire hand surface(palms, backs of hands, between fingers and thumbs, nails) - 309 rinse - disposable paper towel used to dry hands - elbow or paper towel to close tap - Child care guidelines recommend that the entire process should take 10-15 seconds [8,9]; guidelines from the CDC recommend at least 20 seconds [2]; and WHO recommend that hand washing should take 40-60 seconds (though this guidance is relevant to healthcare settings) [10]. - It is advised that pre-school children (under four) are supervised to wash and dry their hands in the same way as adults, and that babies' hands are washed at the sink by an adult, or cleaned using wet towlettes/cloths and dried with paper towel [9]. - Water temperature has not been demonstrated to be an important factor in microbial removal, but hot water significantly increases risk of skin damage and dermatitis [10].
+- disposable paper towel used to dry hands

+- elbow or paper towel to close tap

+Childcare guidelines recommend that the entire process should take 10-15 seconds [8,9]; guidelines from the CDC recommend at least 20 seconds [2]; and WHO recommend that hand washing should take 40-60 seconds (though this guidance is relevant to healthcare settings) [10].

+It is advised that pre-school children (under four) are supervised to wash and dry their hands in the same way as adults, and that babies' hands are washed at the sink by an adult, or cleaned using wet wipes/cloths and dried with paper towel [9].
+The sink, soap and towels should be at reachable distance for and useable by small children.

+Water temperature has not been demonstrated to be an important factor in microbial removal, but hot water significantly increases risk of skin damage and dermatitis [10].
 Additionally rubbing hands dry increases risk of cracking and irritation, and patting dry with paper towel is preferable to rubbing dry [10].
 For people with irritation/dermatitis/eczema, NHMRC recommend that sorbolene may be used alternatively to soap, and barrier cream is advised if skin will be wet for long periods [9].
 Cuts and abrasions should be treated and covered [8,9].
-If protective gloves are used, these do not replace the need for hand washing and drying, as skin may become contaminated through tears, or when removing gloves [8,9]. - When planning facilities, basins should be located in required areas such as, toilets, nappy changing areas, kitchens/food preparation areas and relevant outdoor areas.
+If protective gloves are used, these do not replace the need for hand washing and drying, as skin may become contaminated through tears, or when removing gloves [8,9].

+When planning facilities, basins should be located in required areas such as, toilets, nappy changing areas, kitchens/food preparation areas and relevant outdoor areas.
 Hands-free taps and soap dispensers are further considered to reduce risk of contamination [9].
-The World Health Organization recommend that empty or partially empty soap dispensers should not be refilled with soap without appropriate cleaning of the dispenser [10]. - In child facilities, the following are not recommended, or have cautioned use: - Water rinsing alone: - detergent is required to remove fats and oils present on soiled hands [10] - Solid bars of soap: - child care guidance advises against use as there is higher risk of contamination and risk of the soap not being used [8,9] - in non-specific settings, WHO advise that bar soap may be used, provided the bar is small and stored in a rack that facilitates drainage and allows the soap to dry between uses (there is some evidence that the actual hazard of transmitting microorganisms through washing with previously used soap bars is minimal) [10]
+The World Health Organization recommend that empty or partially empty soap dispensers should not be refilled with soap without appropriate cleaning of the dispenser [10].

+In child facilities, the following are not recommended, or have cautioned use: